With an abundance of things to do in Koh Lanta, it’s not hard to see why this small Thai Island is slowly getting on the

-After you’re done exploring the caves, a buffet lunch will be served with fresh fruits which was one of the best meals I had in Koh Lanta!
+After you’re done exploring the caves, a buffet lunch will be served with fresh fruits which btw, was one of the best meals I had in Koh Lanta!

 Next on the agenda will be swimming at a secluded beach before hopping on your kayaks for about one hour to explore Koh Talabeng.
 By the end of the tour, you will be served local snacks and juices.

-The group was not too big, about 15 people, so I highly recommend it if you’re wondering what to do in Koh Lanta without the hordes of tourists.
+The group was not too big (only about 15 people), so I highly recommend it if you’re wondering what to do in Koh Lanta without the hordes of tourists.
 The guide was really funny and friendly and immediately made everyone feel at ease.

 A tour with Talabeng Sea Kayaking costs 1,300 baht (US$ 41.65) for adults and 650 baht (US$ 20.80) for children, including transfer to and from your hotel on Koh Lanta Yai.
 If you’re staying at CAT Bungalow, you can book the tour directly with them to obtain a discount, so you will end up paying only 1,000 baht (US$ 32)!

 One of the top activities to do in Koh Lanta is beach hopping!
-The west side of the island is lined with sandy beaches which become even more scenic and less crowded as you move towards the south.
+The west side of the island is lined with sandy beaches which become more scenic and less crowded as you move towards the south.
 Here are some of my favorite beaches in Koh Lanta: